Healing Journey: July 2010

 14. Thank You Susan

 8:32 am.
-Really liked my Activity Brainstorming session this morning.
-Susan gave me some good ideas for activities that I can use in many ways to create different games, AND I really liked that she was also attentive to my words, and paused and asked, and made me aware of tiny beliefs and assumptions I was making (“He’s getting bored”, “Requesting is hard for me”, etc), that are getting on the way.
+I really liked my Activity Brainstorming session this morning.
+Susan gave me some good ideas for activities that I can use in many ways to create different games, AND I really liked that she was also attentive to my words, and paused, and asked, and made me aware of tiny beliefs and assumptions I was making (“He’s getting bored”, “Requesting is hard for me”, etc), that are getting in the way.

 10:21 pm.
-Three times during this process I have started my day with a personal intention.
-A goal for me; not for Joaquin.
-And no coincidence, those have been the best three days I’ve had since returning home to run Son-Rise.
+Three times during this process I have started my day with a personal intention—a goal for me; not for Joaquin.
+And no coincidence, those have been the best three days I’ve had since returning home to run our Son-Rise program.
 No coincidence, those have been the days I’ve felt most connected to Joaquin, and those eyes… how beautiful they are when they look straight at you with such a warm sweet smile.

 15. Car Rides